 How to visit Tikal from Mexico?

-The world of the Maya extended far beyond the borders of Mexico, encompassing a vast and diverse region.
-Alongside renowned sites like Bonampak and Palenque, there exists another remarkable Mayan city in this area – Tikal.
+The Mayan world extended far beyond the borders of Mexico, encompassing a vast and diverse region.
+Alongside renowned sites like Bonampak and Palenque, there is another remarkable ancient Mayan city – Tikal.

-Suppose you find yourself in the Mexican state of Chiapas.
-In that case, a thrilling adventure awaits just a quick detour away in neighboring Guatemala, where lies the ancient Mayan city of Tikal, a place of wonder and mystery secrets.
+If you find yourself in the Mexican state of Chiapas, then, a thrilling adventure awaits just a quick detour away in neighboring Guatemala, where lies the ancient Mayan city of Tikal, a place of wonder and mystery secrets.

-Tikal stands as a testament to the grandeur of ancient Mayan civilization.
+Tikal stands as a testament to the grandeur of ancient Mayans.
 With its towering pyramids, intricate temples, and sprawling plazas, Tikal is an archaeological wonder that continues to captivate travelers from around the globe.

-It would be a missed opportunity not to venture into this extraordinary archaeological site.
-Embark on a journey through time as you explore the majestic ruins, towering pyramids, and complex temples that once thrived with the vibrant life of the Maya.
+It would be a missed opportunity not to venture into this extraordinary place.
+Embark on a journey through time as you explore the majestic ruins, towering pyramids, and complex temples of this ancient Mayan city.

 Crossing the border into Guatemala, you’ll be greeted by lush jungles that surround the sprawling city, creating a captivating backdrop for your expedition.
 Walk in the footsteps of ancient civilizations, and immerse yourself in the rich history and cultural heritage of the Maya.